kristineallyssa/SCM-Function_Frontend/README.md

 ### Executing program

 To run this program, you can use Gitpod, an online IDE.
-To get started, go to the Remix website at https://gitpod.io/workspaces.
+To get started, go to the Gitpod website at https://gitpod.io/workspaces.

 Once you are on the Gitpod website, clone the github to your workspace.